 By Janet Moore

 The Hilton Asheville Biltmore Park provides comfortable accommodations in the heart of Biltmore Park and free shuttle service to and from the Asheville Regional Airport, just one exit away.
-Its Roux restaurant offers gourmet meals for breakfast, lunch and dinner, prepared with fresh, local ingredients.
+Its Fork Lore Restaurant (formerly known as Roux) offers gourmet meals for breakfast, lunch and dinner, prepared with fresh, local ingredients.
 And when it’s time to relax, the hotel’s Sensibilities Spa is ready with a full range of beauty treatments and services guaranteed to rejuvenate and refresh.

 Not only is there plenty to do in Biltmore Park, there is plenty to do nearby.
-Just minutes from the town center is the N.C.
-Arboretum.
-With its acres of gardens and miles of trails, the arboretum is a favorite getaway for locals and visitors alike.
+Just minutes from the town center is the North Carolina Arboretum.
+With its acres of gardens and miles of trails, the Arboretum is a favorite getaway for locals and visitors alike.

 Along the banks of the nearby French Broad River, tubing and rafting enterprises launch guests on leisurely rides down one of the world’s oldest rivers.
 This stretch of the river barely resembles its much more northern locale that boasts Class 4 rapids.
 Here the French Broad is soothing, even lazy at times, perfect for visitors of all ages who want to relax and savor the journey.